wazuh/wazuh/src/data_provider/testtool/Readme.md

 The Data Provider Testing Tool was created to test and validate the data obtained by the module's execution.
 This tool works as a black box where an user will be able execute it and analyze the output data as desired.

 ## Compile Wazuh
-In order compile the solution on a specific wazuh target, the project needs to be built either in release or debug/test mode.
+In order compile the solution on a specific wazuh target, the project needs to be built either in release or debug mode.
 ```
-make TARGET=server|agent <DEBUG=1 TEST=1>
+make TARGET=server|agent <DEBUG=1>
 ```

 ## How to use the tool